 “That’s true,” I said, “It’s undeniable, but if we all examine those events that seem to be random, we might find some correlations that lessen the randomness of it all.”

-The idea that this group had never welcomed dissent into their origin of species discussions was made obvious by their initial, silent shock and the follow up counterpoints.
+The idea that this group had never welcomed dissent into their origin of species discussions was obvious by their initial, silent shock and the follow up counterpoints.
 I won’t bore the reader with the details of the counterpoints, as most of them were redundant to previous points and circuitous.
 The only agreed upon conclusions of the counterpoints was that balloonophiles are what they say they are, and that we could all grew a little closer in the aftermath of the other conclusion that I was the one with the problem.

 “The strongest, most pervasive fantasy I have is to be in the company of a woman who is nonchalant and unperturbed while blowing up, playing with, and popping balloons,” a man named Dan added when the group returned to normal proceedings.
 “A woman who has the ability to handle balloons without fear is awesome and devastatingly sexy.”

 Others confessed that their fascination may be deep rooted and psychological.
 They saw balloons as a physiological substitute that when ingested by a female can achieve excitation, and this is often the case when said female pops the balloon upon total immersion.
-For those in the popping camp, there is a biological inflation fetish that occurs with sudden expansion of body parts.
+For those in the popping camp, a biological inflation fetish occurs with sudden expansion of body parts.

 “The pop can be violently dramatic when it’s done right,” a stage performer that engages in balloon immersion in her act said to agree with that popper’s assessment.
 “You have to know how to bring them in though.
 It’s very theatrical when done with proper attention paid to detail and timing.
 To those that watch my act and assume it’s easy, I always say you try it!”

 Not all non-poppers have a general aversion to loud noises, just like not all poppers demand well-timed explosions.
-Some non-poppers view the well-timed, loud noises as arousing, as opposed to the ligyrophobic terror they experience with other loud noises.
+Some non-poppers view the well-timed, loud noises as arousing, as opposed to the ligyrophobic terror they experience with sudden loud noises.

 “It’s a non-threatening way to tweak your fears,” said a man named Brett.